- Risk Factors

-- People with immune deficiencies are at high risk for developing severe signs and symptoms of toxo.
+- People with immune deficiencies are at high risk for developing severe signs and symptoms of toxoplasma infection.

 What is toxoplasmosis?

-Toxoplasmosis (toxo) is an infection caused by a single-celled parasite called Toxoplasma gondii.
+Toxoplasmosis is an infection caused by a single-celled protozoan parasite called Toxoplasma gondii, which usually affects warm-blooded animals, including humans.
 The infection is most commonly acquired from contact with cats and their feces or with raw or undercooked meat.

-The U.S. Centers for Disease Control and Prevention (CDC) estimates that more than 60 million people in the United States may carry the Toxoplasma parasite, but very few have symptoms because a healthy immune system usually keeps the parasite from causing illness.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that more than 60 million people in the United States may carry the Toxoplasma gondii parasite, and it infects up to one-third of the world's population, but very few have symptoms because a healthy immune system usually keeps the parasite from causing illness.

 What is the cause of toxoplasmosis?

-There are only a few ways to acquire the parasite that causes toxoplasmosis:
+There are only a few ways to acquire the Toxoplasma gondii parasite: